digitaldelinquent/dotfiles/README.md

-# Dotfiles!
+# Nix Configs!

 This repo contains my confirgurations for all my nix managed systems, which span from my homelab to my personal computer.
+This repo is under active development and will see more future updates soon.

+## Homelab

-The following sections detail how to provision a simple homelab using nixos and docker!
+The following section details how to provision a simple homelab using nixos and docker!
 For this setup the following services are used:

 - Caddy: Used as a reverse proxy for all the services with an HTTP interface.